Melissa Graham

-Melissa Ashley Graham (born 25 October 1975 in Coventry, England) is an English singer and songwriter, who is most famous as a lead singer and a member of the 1990s British-American girlband Solid HarmoniE.
+Melissa Ashley Graham (born 25 October 1975) is an English singer and songwriter, best known as a member and lead singer of the 1990s British girl group, Solid HarmoniE.

 History

 1995–1999: Solid HarmoniE

 Graham joined Solid HarmoniE as an original member in 1995 and signed their first record deal in New York with Jive/Zomba records.
 They had success in the following few years.
 The band enjoyed considerable success and popularity in Germany, Netherlands, Philippines, Japan, and Malaysia, where they had toured on different occasions during 1997 until 1998.
 They released one album and five singles until the group split up in 1999.
 During this time they sold over two million records and toured with the Backstreet Boys, NSYNC, and Peter Andre amongst others.

 In 2014, she reunited with band members Beki Onslow and Elisa Cariera for a reunion tour and they released a new single called "Circus", which was written by Melissa Graham and Tim Laws.